MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 ``compass`` uses this to make an symlink to the activation script called ``load_compass_env.sh`` in the work directory.

-If you switch to another branch, you need to rerun
+If you switch to another branch, you will need to rerun:

 .. code-block:: bash